The garden was alive

-When Mr and Mrs Brown died, from natural causes, on almost the same day, they left 7 million dollars to Margaret and 5 million to Ruth.
+They dies from natural causes, on almost the same day, they left seven million dollars to Margaret and five million to Ruth.
 Poor health, guilt over their son Robert and neglect had ruined the home, so much so that Ruth sold it to a property developer who’d promised to build a town house complex.
 She moved into the city and started to party.
 A shy innocent girl with 5 million dollars soon attracted some attention and Ruth was aided in squandering all of her inheritance.

 All gone, living on the streets and ever increasingly ravaged by crystal meth.
 Even Alice wouldn’t recognise her now.
 After a year of this life and her turn around is where Ruth now sat, unknowingly on the other side of Margaret’s garden wall.